 They’re transparent about their business model.

-They know that the first question potential users will have is, “How do you make a profit, when this product is free?”
+They know the first question potential users will have is, “How do you make a profit, when this product is free?”
 Their About Us page confronts this head-on.

 Under a section titled “Our Business Model”, they explain: “We earn a commission from stores when you find savings.
 What we don’t do is sell or share your data”.
-Their transparency demonstrates that they have nothing to hide and creates a compelling case for using their service.
+Their transparency demonstrates they have nothing to hide and creates a compelling case for using their service.

 They back up their claims with statistics.